 Medical Minimalism

-“It didn’t take long to realize he was in a drug-induced stupor,” recalls his physician Dr. Sam Sugar, one of 10 doctors at the Pritikin health resort.
+“It didn’t take long to realize he was in a drug-induced stupor,” his Pritikin physician recalls.

-Each day for the next three weeks, while his patient exercised and dined on the fresh, healthy foods at the Pritikin Center, Dr. Sugar meticulously monitored his health, keeping track of all symptoms while slowly paring down the drugs and supplements.
+For the next three weeks, while the patient exercised and dined on the fresh, healthy foods at the Pritikin Center, his doctor meticulously monitored his health, keeping track of all symptoms while slowly paring down the drugs and supplements.

-When his patient left Pritikin, he was taking one pill.
+When the businessman left Pritikin, he was taking one pill.
 One.
 And he felt fabulous.
-“He got this REBOUND in energy and overall health," Dr. Sugar recalls.
+“He got this REBOUND in energy and overall health,” his doctor recalls.
 “He felt 100% better.
-It was so very, very rewarding to watch.”
+It was so very rewarding to watch.”

 Minimizing Drugs, Optimizing Health